 PUT YOUR MOST IMPORTANT INFO INTO THE FIRST THREE LINES OF THE EMAIL

 Years ago, a friend told me he had ADHD and found email overwhelming.
 He said I should just assume he’d read the first three lines of any message and ignore the rest.
 What?
 My most precious words, over which I had labored and fretted—he wasn’t going to read them?
 First I was angry, then astonished, then angry again.
-Eventually I cooled off and decided to take my friend’s proclamation as a challenge.
+When I cooled off, I decided to take my friend’s directive as a challenge.
 Fine: I’d put the most essential information into the first three sentences of my email.
 Ha!
 That would show him.

 And it did.
 Instead of having my emails ignored, now I got an immediate response.
 Instead of having to constantly follow up with this guy, asking my questions over and over, he simply answered them.
-Miraculous!
-In fact, this experience turned out to be a gift: I realized that overall, while 10% of my colleagues would carefully study every word of my emails and reply accordingly, the other 90% reviewed the first few lines and then skimmed (or, let’s face it, skipped) the rest.
-I made a global change to my email protocol: Instead of beginning with an explanation of the context and back story, I simply made my request up front, including a due date—followed by a separate paragraph which supplied the background info.
+It was miraculous.
+In fact, the whole experience turned out to be a gift: I realized that overall, while 10% of my colleagues would carefully study every word of my emails and reply accordingly, the other 90% reviewed the first few lines and then skimmed (or, let’s face it, skipped) the rest.
+So I made a global change to my email protocol: Instead of beginning with an explanation of the context and back story, I simply made my request up front, included a due date—and then followed up with a separate paragraph providing all the background info.
 Anyone who wanted to read the entire epic could do so; anyone who preferred to cut to the chase had the means to do that.
 Win/win.

 IF YOU HAVE MULTIPLE QUESTIONS, PUT THEM IN A NUMBERED LIST